letsgitit/policies/content-policy.md

 - "How do I use GitHub Pages?"
 - "Can anyone help me with some JavaScript errors I’m getting?
 Thanks!"
 - "Haas anyone used the Twitter API before?
 IM me!"

+### Flame War

+Google defines "flame war" as "an argument between Internet users who repeatedly provoke each other with personal attacks.".
+What seperates a "flame war" from a troll post or a heated discussion is the presence of a personal attack.
+Two or more admins must explicity declare a thread a flame war in order to make such a determination.
+The instigator of the flame war shall recieve the most punishment, however the team of admins will collectively decide if anyone else deserves punishment and the magnitude of that punishment.
+Those punished will have an opportunity to appeal.
+Threads that turn into flame wars.

+### Appeals process

+There will be two types of appeals: public appeals and private appeals.
+A Public appeal can occur when ten percent of the group or twenty percent of the admin team demands it so.
+Public appeals will occur in the group space and the outcome will be determined by a simple majority vote.

+A private appeal can occur when a single person or group of people feel unsafe by a specific post, person, or policy.
+Private appeals can also occur when a single person or group wants to dispute a ban or punishment.
+Private appeals will be held in front of the admins.
+And the results of the appeal will be determined by a majjority vote..
+In the case of a conflict of interest (i.e an admin appeals) private appeals will be heard by third party mediaters.

 ### Don’t forget about the search bar.